Undergoing serious medical treatment in the first year of

 Why Care Coordination is critical

 The early months in life are when pain reduction can hold tremendous advantages for a baby’s rapidly growing brain, and when proper interventions such as restoring hearing or vision can impact social, emotional and language development that lasts for a lifetime.
-Lurie Children’s is committed to capturing these opportunities by providing highly coordinated care for these babies.
+Little Heroes League and Lurie Children’s are committed to capturing these opportunities by providing highly coordinated care for these babies.

 Many well-intentioned parents are unable to coordinate this high-level of care on their own.
 They may feel inundated as they try to cope emotionally with their baby’s long-term illness.
 Further complicating the family’s situation, a trip anywhere outside the home is difficult because most of these babies depend on assistive devices such as ventilators, monitors or feeding tubes.
 Often, the result from these difficult situations is inadequate follow-up care that leads to multiple trips back to the Emergency Department and hospital readmissions because their baby’s health has not been well managed.